-As discussed in Section 1.6.4, boat ramps, marinas, parks, colonial waterbird rookeries are located within the recreational study area, which includes the TSP footprint.
-The resources in the vicinity of the TSP are shown in Figure G3-7 through Figure G3-9.
-As part of the project improvements, the outer extent of a proposed mooring basin is located less than 75 feet from the armored shoreline of the San Jacinto Battleground State Historic Site park but does not impact the upland portion.
-Three colonial waterbird rookeries are mapped by TxGLO geospatial data to (TxGLO 2009) be directly adjacent to the TSP footprint where the rookeries are also located on PAs used for maintaining the existing HSC, shown in.
-The rookery mapping and impact is described further in Section 3-36.
+As discussed in Section 1.6.4, boat ramps, marinas, parks, colonial waterbird rookeries are located within the recreational study area, which includes the NED and LPP footprint.
+The resources in the vicinity of the NED and LPP are shown in Figure G3.4-1 through Figure G3.4-3..
+Three colonial waterbird rookeries are mapped by TxGLO geospatial data to (TxGLO 2009) be directly adjacent to the NED Plan and LPP footprint where the rookeries are also located on PAs used for maintaining the existing HSC.

+The rookery mapping and impact is described further in Section 3.2.5.2.
 The proposed project is expected to have minimal impact to the current activities that occur in close proximity to these recreational resources.

-The TSP channel improvements will not have significant impacts on recreational use of waters.
+The NED Plan and LPP channel improvements will not have significant impacts on recreational use of waters.
 The proposed improvements are directly adjacent to the existing navigation channels and will not obstruct passage in recreational waters in Galveston Bay.
-Passage through the 3 boaters cut in Galveston Bay will not be obstructed.
-The max width of Galveston Bay widening (widening by 290 feet to achieve an 820 foot channel) would add less than 1.5 minutes to cross the revised HSC under a slow sailing speed of 2 knots and for crossing the revised BSC would add less than 20 seconds.
-Other measures of the TSP are in waters where use is restricted to commercial navigation or with limited recreational boating traffic.
+Passage through the three boaters cut in Galveston Bay will not be obstructed.
+The maximum width of Galveston Bay widening (widening by 170 feet to achieve an 700 foot channel) would add less than 1.5 minutes to cross the revised HSC under a slow sailing speed of two knots and for crossing the revised BSC would add less than 20 seconds.
+Other measures of the NED and LPP are in waters where use is restricted to commercial navigation or with limited recreational boating traffic.